masonr/yet-another-bench-script/README.md

 This script isn't an attempt to be a golden standard.
 It's just yet another bench script to add to your arsenal.
 Included are several tests that I think are most beneficial for the end-user.
 If there's features that you would like to see added, feel free to submit an issue describing your feature request or fork the project!

+View YABS usage stats [here](https://yabs.rowe.sh).

 ## How to Run

 `curl -sL yabs.sh | bash`

-This script has been tested on CentOS 7, CentOS 8, Debian 9, Debian 10, Fedora 30, Ubuntu 16.04, and Ubuntu 18.04.
+This script has been tested on the following Linux distributions: CentOS 6+, Debian 8+, Fedora 30, and Ubuntu 16.04+.
 It is designed to not require any external dependencies to be installed nor elevated privileges to run.

 **Local fio/iperf3 Packages**: If the tested system has fio and/or iperf3 already installed, the local package will take precedence over the precompiled binary.

 **IPv6-Only Machines**: The above command will not work on IPv6-only machines.
-[See below](#ipv6-only-machines)
+[See below](#ipv6-only-machines).

+**High Bandwidth Usage Notice**: By default, this script will perform many iperf network tests, which will try to max out the network port for ~20s per location (10s in each direction).
+Low-bandwidth servers (such as a NAT VPS) should consider running this script with the `-r` flag (for reduced iperf locations) or the `-i` flag (to disable network tests entirely).

 ### Flags (Skipping Tests, Reducing iperf Locations, Geekbench 4, etc.)

 By default, the script runs all three tests described in the next section below.
 In the event that you wish to skip one or more of the tests, use the commands below:

 ```
-curl -sL yabs.sh | bash -s -- -{fdighr4}
+curl -sL yabs.sh | bash -s -- -{fdighr49}
 ```

 * `-f`/`-d` this option disables the fio (disk performance) test